webpack/webpack.js.org/content/concepts/module-resolution.md

 ### Unsafe caching

-There is a configuration option `resolve.unsafeCache` which boosts performance by aggressive caching.Every resolve process is cached and isn’t ever purged.
+There is a configuration option `resolve.unsafeCache` which boosts performance by aggressive caching.
+Every resolve process is cached and isn’t ever purged.
 This is correct in most cases, but incorrect in edge cases (what edge cases?).

 Look at [Resolve API](/configuration/resolve) for more info on the configuration mentioned above.